catskull/catskull.github.io/_posts/2016-10-14-iphone-pros-and-cons.md

  - Siri is a joke (compared to Google Voice which I use a lot, mostly for navigation)
  - <s>You can't make Google Maps the default navigation app</s> You can delete Apple Maps and use voice navigation once in it.
  - No third party web engines
- - No sideloading apps or my own apps
+ - <s>No sideloading apps or my own apps</s> Apparently you can sideload as many apps as you want if you use xcode on your computer.
+Not as easy as downloading an apk, but the possibility is still there.
  - <s>No removing stock apps.
 I'll be stuck with apple email and inbox</s> This is not true in the latest version of iOS.
 Nearly all apple apps are removable.
- - No emulators
+ - No emulators (there may be some emulators but you have to go through alternate routes to get them installed)
  - Can't send texts with my chromebook
  - Generally more expensive (debatable)
  - Getting more locked into the Apple ecosystem.
 I'm locked into Google right now though so I'm not sure if that actually matters.